RAMYA-CP/Electronic-invoicing/README.md

 # Electronic Invoicing using Image Processing

-This solution tackles the cumbersome process of manual electronic invoicing by introducing Image Processing.
+This solution tackles the cumbersome process of manual electronic invoicing by introducing Image Processing,OCR, Machine Learning and word-association algorithms.

 ## **OCR**